EXPERT ADVICE

 How to check for a water pressure increase

 Finding out why your water pressure has increased can be tricky.
-However, there are a few things you can check yourself before contacting a professional plumber:
+However, there are a few things you can check yourself before contacting a plumber:

 1. Check your boiler's pressure gauge